Mark Curtis (British author)

 Mark Curtis is a British author, historian and journalist who is the co-founder and editor of media organisation Declassified UK.
 He is also the author of several books on British foreign policy since the Second World War, including Secret Affairs: Britain's Collusion with Radical Islam, Unpeople: Britain's Secret Human Rights Abuses and Web of Deceit: Britain's Real Role in the World.

 Biography

 Curtis studied at Goldsmiths, University of London and the London School of Economics, before becoming a research fellow at the Royal Institute of International Affairs.
 He subsequently worked at the international development NGOs ActionAid and Christian Aid, before becoming director of the World Development Movement.
-He established a consultancy, Curtis Research, and undertook research projects for international NGOs until co-founding the investigative journalism website Declassified UK with Matt Kennard in 2019; focusing on the foreign, military and intelligence policies of the British government.
+He established a consultancy, Curtis Research, and undertook research projects for international NGOs.

+He co-founded the investigative journalism website Declassified UK with Matt Kennard in 2019; focusing on the foreign, military and intelligence policies of the British government.